 How to use tarot in your art and creative practice

-If this article has you hooked on the many ways in which you can use the tarot intuitively in your art and creative practice, then I encourage you to take a look at Pull Pen Paint: A Journey of Self-Discovery Using Signs, Symbols, and Systems in Your Spiritual & Creative Practice.
+If this article has you intrigued about the many ways in which you can use the tarot intuitively in your art and creative practice, and if you’re brand new to tarot, then I encourage you to take a look at Tarot Fundamentals, my tarot course for beginners.

-I really hope you will consider joining us!
+I really hope you will consider signing up!